Martin Behaim: Biography

 In 1484 Behaim moved to Portugal and set up residence in Lisbon.
-The circumstances behind this move are unclear but Lisbon was the hub of a wide-ranging trade network that included spices, slaves, and gold from Africa and it is likely that Behaim was looking for trading opportunities.
+The circumstances behind this move are unclear but Lisbon was the hub of a wide-ranging trade network that included spices, slaves, and gold from Africa and Behaim was likely looking for trading opportunities.
 He quickly found favor as a counselor in the court of King John II where he supposedly provided advice on navigation and astronomy.
 However, despite assertions by his early biographers, there is no evidence that Behaim made any significant contributions in these areas.
 Claims that he taught celestial navigation or introduced the Portuguese to new navigational instruments are belied by the fact that these technologies were already known and used by Portuguese mariners.
 He may have acted as an importer of scientific instruments, the finest of which were produced at that time in his native town of Nuremberg.

 On 18 February 1485 Behaim was knighted by John II, presumably for his contributions as adviser on navigation and astronomy but there is no record of the exact reasons for his honor.

 It appears that Behaim participated in a voyage to West Africa around 1485; however it is unlikely that he accompanied Diogo Cão on his second expedition as is sometimes claimed.
 It is more likely that he participated in a trading voyage to Guinea led by João Afonso de Aveiro.